 Download the photos mentioned in this resource.
 (300 KB PDF)

-Feeding on maize can result in up to 100% crop loss if pest populations are high and no control measures are taken.
-Larger caterpillars can cause extensive destruction of seedlings and young plants by cutting the stem.
-Feeding on grain also makes the plant susceptible to fungal attack.
-Destruction of the silk (see diagram below) results in reduced pollination and formation of grain.
+If pest populations are high and farmers do not take control measures, Fall armyworm can cause significant damage to maize crops.
+For example, larger caterpillars can destroy seedlings and young plants by cutting the stem at the base.
+Larvae that feed on grain make the plant more susceptible to fungal attack and aflatoxin contamination.
+And destruction of the silk (see diagram below) results in reduced pollination and reduced formation of grain.

-The Fall armyworm is actually a caterpillar rather than a worm, and the adult stage of the pest is a moth.
-The caterpillar attacks the growing point (the top) of the plant and burrows into the cobs.
+Fall armyworm is actually a caterpillar rather than a worm, and the adult stage of the pest is a moth.
+The caterpillar eats maize leaves, attacks the growing point (the top) of the plant, and may also burrow into the cobs in older maize crops.
+The older, bigger caterpillars cause about 3/4 of the total damage to the crop.

-There are a number of species of armyworms, including the African armyworm, but the “fall” variety causes the most widespread damage.
+There are a number of species of armyworms in Africa, including the African armyworm, but the “Fall” type causes the most widespread damage.
+This is because, once it first enters an area, it is permanently present there.
+Unlike the African armyworm, it does not migrate en masse to other areas.

 B. What you need to know